 This Celebration of Scholastic Excellence (COSE) awards is a partnership with the Afro-American Student Organization (AASO) to recognize the accomplishments of African American student leaders.
 We pay tribute to trailblazers who have paved the way for historically underserved students in higher education.

 The Men of Excellence (MOX) Men's Summit aims to support male student development and retention at Southern Miss.

 Kente Graduation Ceremony

-Our purpose is to share and celebrate their heritage, individual accomplishments, and accomplishments of the entire graduating class as they transition into the professional world.
-Students receive a hand-woven Kente stole from Ghana, Africa.
-The Kente stole cloth dates to 12th century Africa, Ghana, and the Ashanti people.
-The cloth, traditionally worn by Kings, Queens, and influential figures in Ghana’s society during ceremonial occasions.
-The Kente Ceremony is open to ALL graduating Black and African American seniors and graduate students graduating in the Fall/Spring semester.
-Our goal is to empower our students to be their authentic selves and encourage them to pursue their dreams as they receive recognition walking across the stage.
+The Kente Graduation Ceremony celebrates the educational achievements of students who are a part of the African diaspora population.
+The purpose of the event is to celebrate the heritage and accomplishments of graduating students as they transition into the professional world.
+Participating students receive a hand-woven Kente stole from Ghana, Africa.
+The Kente stole dates back to 12th century Africa and the Ashanti people.
+The cloth was traditionally worn by kings, queens, and influential figures in Ghana’s society during ceremonial occasions.
+The Kente Ceremony is traditionally held in the spring semester and is open to students graduating in the fall or spring semesters of that year.